rosoarv/one-blog/readme.md

 And update the file `./public/js/firebase.config.js` and your done!

 To run the application, open command line inside your directory and type `php artisan serve` to start the app on `http://localhost:8000/`

+To run the random post generator, access `http://localhost:8000/`